 - Scan the reference list.
 Make a note of papers you may need to read for background information before delving further into the paper.

-> Congratulations, you have completed the first reading!
-You now have a birds-eye view of the study, and for some purposes, that will be enough.
+Congratulations, you have completed the first reading!
+You now have gained a high-level perspective of the study, which will be enough for many research purposes.

-> Step 3: Read straight through to achieve a deep understanding of a scientific paper
+Step 3: Read straight through to achieve a deep understanding of a scientific paper

 Now that you have an overview of the work and you have identified what information you want to obtain, you are ready to understand the paper on a deeper level.
 Deep understanding is achieved in the second and subsequent readings.
 Here is a step-by-step guide.